morfioce/exercise-plateform-backend/README.md

 # GoMyCode Exercices Platform Back end

-This the back end of the GoMyCode Exercices Platform project.
+This repository is the back end of the GoMyCode Exercices Platform project.
 Key words : NodeJS , expressJS , Mongodb, Mongoose.

 ## Back end API

 The back end application is primaraly a Rest API consumed by a Front end application.

-Available Rest endpoints:
+Available Rest APIs endpoints:

 1. Authenticate a teacher or a student